theta5/XIVmatfix/README.md

 # XIVmatfix

+9/21/2021 | Hey everyone!
+If you're finding this through a Meku related source, please note that this addon is currently broken if you're using mektools, as we ended up sharing some code, and requiring a refactor on this addon I just haven't found time for.
+Please uninstall this addon for the time being if you are experiencing issues with either this addon or mektools.

 XIV Material Fix Addon (for Godbert and Textools furniture and map assets) If you like this or have a feature request, please show your support for my work at https://ko-fi.com/thetafive